Death Note (2017 film): Use of train accident images

 A few months after release, it was discovered that the images of the train accident in the movie were real footage of a 2010 train collision in Buizingen, Belgium, in which 19 people died.
 Both the rail operator and survivors have criticized this as disrespectful to the victims.

 Sequel

 In an interview with Heat Vision, Wingard stated that Netflix had wanted to make at least two films, and would if the success of the first film merited it, saying, "There are definitely lots of places to go, and we know generally where we would take it.
 Hopefully, people will watch it and Netflix will order a sequel.
 They definitely are ready to.
 They just need people to watch it."

+On October 17, 2017, Sarandos spoke with Quartz and mentioned that the film showed sizable viewership, along with others.
+"There are three different films released this quarter, that if viewing was buying a movie ticket, would be of sizable successes in Death Note, Naked, and To the Bone."

 On August 22, 2018, The Hollywood Reporter reported that a sequel was in development, with Greg Russo writing the script.
 On April 20, 2021, Russo revealed that the sequel would be more faithful to the manga than the first film.
 On September 21, 2021, Oka stated that the sequel promises fan criticism of the first film will be taken into account.